 - For all of the measures we have taken in response to the pandemic we have engaged with partners across the four UK governments and associated public bodies.
 These engagements have enabled us to respond both with speed and with the necessary assurances that our decisions have been appropriate for the circumstances.
-They have also been vital for delivering the emergency legislation, standards and guidance necessary for tackling this pandemic. - Partners we have worked closely with include the four UK Chief Nursing Officers and four UK health departments, the Council of Deans of Health, the Royal College of Nursing, the Royal College of Midwives, Unison and Unite, the Critical Care National Network Nurse Leads Forum, the British Association of Critical Care Nurses, the UK Critical Care Nursing Alliance, the Nurse Professional Advisory Group, the National Critical Care Network Directors' Group and leaders in the social care sector.
-We remain grateful for the advice and support of our partners during this unprecedented situation, and aim to continue collaborating on future challenges, including on preparations for transitioning out of the current emergency situation.
+They have also been vital for delivering the emergency legislation, standards and guidance necessary for tackling this pandemic. - Across the UK we have worked with the Council of Deans of Health, the Royal College of Nursing, the Royal College of Midwives, Unison and Unite, the Critical Care National Network Nurse Leads Forum, the British Association of Critical Care Nurses, the UK Critical Care Nursing Alliance, the Nurse Professional Advisory Group, the National Critical Care Network Directors' Group and leaders in the social care sector.